bishoksan/LHornSolver/README.md

 dependencies. **Note**: you may need to include a standalone copy of `logen` binary and related files.

-## Programs for TPLP paper "Tree dimension in verification of constrained Horn clauses"
+## Programs and benchmarks for TPLP paper "Tree dimension in verification of constrained Horn clauses"

 The programs are in directory TPLP-Alg1 and are run using a shell script.
 There is a short file README.txt in that directory giving instructions for use.
 The benchmarks